wessenstam/secretserver/module5/module5.rst

 #.
 From the home screen, expand personal folders
 #.
 Select **ss_admin**
 #.
 Check the box next to the **AD Sync** secret
 #.
-Click the trashcan icon to delete
+Click the trashcan icon to deactivate

    .. figure:: images/lab-ss-009.png